kartikeysaini98/kartikeysaini98.github.io/index.md

   }
 </style>

-# Kartikey Saini's Portfolio
+# Portfolio

 Welcome to my portfolio!
-Here you’ll find a collection of projects I’ve worked on, ranging from **HR analytics to machine learning, data cleaning, NLP, and business intelligence**.
+Here, you'll find a showcase of projects where I've applied **data analytics, machine learning, and business intelligence** to solve real-world problems.

+I specialize in working with **SQL, Python, Power BI, Excel, and Machine Learning** to extract insights, automate workflows, and build interactive dashboards.
+Whether it's **data cleaning, predictive modeling, or visualization**, I leverage these tools to transform raw data into meaningful business decisions.

+Explore my projects below to see these skills in action!

 ---